Legal Information: Alabama

 I have a protection from abuse (PFA) order against the abuser.
 Can s/he have a gun?

 The law does not specifically list firearm prohibition as a protection that the judge can include in a PFA.
-However, Alabama state law does make it automatically illegal for anyone who is “subject to a valid protection order for domestic abuse” to have a firearm.1
+However, Alabama state law does make it illegal for anyone to have a firearm who is subject to a valid protection order for domestic abuse, issued after notice to the abuser and a hearing.1

 In addition, federal laws, which apply to all states and territories, restrict an abuser’s right to have a gun if you have a final restraining order against him/her that meets certain requirements.
 Go to Federal Gun Laws to get more information.